 Our advanced doctoral students have an opportunity to participate in a more independent practicum which offers more flexibility for scheduling and seeing clients while still working with a supervisor and team.
 A wide variety of individuals, couples, and families are seen at BTI.
-We have worked closely with our community service providers to become a therapeutic resource for children and families facing, for example, school-related issues, reunification, substance abuse challenges, and other therapeutic issues.
+We work closely with our community service providers to become a therapeutic resource for children and families facing, multiple issues, veterans, couples, and extended families.
+Issues may include school-related issues, reunification, substance abuse challenges, pre-marital, divorce, grief and loss, and other therapeutic issues.
+For more information, visit http://shss.nova.edu/BTI/.

-Please visit http://shss.nova.edu/BTI/ for more information about BTI.